cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 ```

 A linear algebra extension is an extension with no reductions, only functions.
-Moreover, functions' arguments of type ℝ[x] and ℝ[x, x] will be respectively interpreted as vector and matrix.
+Moreover, functions' arguments of type real[x] and real[x, x] will be respectively interpreted as vector and matrix.

 !!! note
 	NabLab library provides a [linear algebra extension](https://github.com/cea-hpc/NabLab/blob/master/plugins/fr.cea.nabla/nablalib/LinearAlgebra.n) containing some *Ax=B* functions to solve linear systems.